frenck/spook/documentation/other_features.md

 ---
 subject: Features
 title: Other features
-subtitle: Home of the useless, but fun. 🤡
+subtitle: Home of the useless but fun. 🤡
 date: 2023-06-30T20:36:04+02:00
 ---

-These are some Spook specific features that don't fit in any of the other categories.
+These are some Spook-specific features that don't fit in any of the other categories.
-They are not particalarly useful, but they are fun to play with (and maybe you actually have a use case for them).
+They are not particularly useful, but they are fun to play with (and maybe you actually have a use case for them).

-They originally served as the proof of concept for Spook, and left them in for the fun of it.
+They originally served as the proof of concept for Spook and left them in for the fun of it.

 ## Services